 Application:

 Climate scientists use computational models to predict future climate change scenarios based on different greenhouse gas emission trajectories.
-Bioinformatics involves the use of computational tools to analyze biological data, such as DNA sequences.
+They often run these models on powerful high‑performance computing clusters or use specialized climate modeling software.
+In bioinformatics, researchers rely on tools such as DNA sequencers and analysis platforms like gene‑editing software suites.

 Theoretical Method